Last visit: April 16, 2023

 Three places to imbibe before the game:

 Most of the imbibing is done in the parking lot with a bonafide tailgate scene.
 Bring your BBQ as takeout and enjoy it with a cold one in the lot.
-If you aren’t carrying, the bar in the nearby Best Western is as close to a pre-game spot as there is within walking distance, but it’s hardly The Cubby Bear.
+If you aren’t carrying, the closest bar within walking distance is in the nearby Best Western, but it’s hardly The Cubby Bear.